LitExtension Blog

 Step 6.
 Finish importing WooCommerce variable products.

-As of this writing, LitExtension offers two specialized migration packages to cater to diverse needs.
+As of this writing, LitExtension offers two specialized migration packages to cater to diversed needs of your WooCommerce import variable products project.
 Keep scrolling to see which is a better fit for you:

 All-in-One Package